aws-samples/aws-cudos-framework-deployment/changes/CHAMGELOG-sustainability-proxy-metrics.md

 * Updated datasets to gain data from the Carbon Data export.

 ## Sustainability Proxy and Carbon emissions data Dashboard - v5.0.0
-* Added Location Based Metric (LBM) data from the data export.
+* Added Location Based Metric (LBM) data from the Carbon Data export.
 * Fixed null account id issue when account map value not found.